-This guide assumes its audience to have general familiarity with networking and Information Technology (IT) concepts.
-Currently, this guide is not applicable to patients or surgeons, as there are no Internet connectivity requirements for at-home or surgical use.
+This IT Guide assumes its audience to have general familiarity with networking and Information Technology (IT) concepts.
+Currently, this IT Guide is not applicable to patients or surgeons, as there are no Internet connectivity requirements for at-home or surgical use.